Ognissanti is celebrated on 1 November in Italy. Between faith and folklore, discover the customs and sweets typical of this festivity.

 Lastly, "Torrone dei morti" (nougat of the dead) is a typical sweet prepared in Naples: it is a soft nougat made of chocolate with a shape which, not by chance, recalls a coffin.

-Ognissanti is one of the most important religious and cultural traditions of our country.
-The celebrations, each with its own identity, reflect the folklore of the various regions opening a glimpse into our history and the customs of our ancestors.
+Ognissanti is one of our country's most important religious and cultural traditions.
+The celebrations, each with its own identity, reflect the folklore of the various regions, providing a glimpse into our history and the customs of our ancestors.